 From February 2017 it is possible to order your train tickets online and receive it directly via email.

 Although we have no experience with this new booking system, it does seem to be a good option.
 On the Thai Railway Ticket website you can quickly create an ID by clicking on the “Sign Up” button.
-You have to fill in a Thai phone number to continue the booking (international numbers are not accepted), but it should be OK to fill in a fake one in case you don’t have one.
+You have to fill in a Thai phone number to continue the booking (international numbers are not accepted).
+If you don’t have one it’s a good idea to fill in the contact number of your hotel – or a fake one.

 Next you can easily plan your train journey by choosing different routes, classes, chairs, and beds.
 You can secure up to four tickets per booking and pay by credit card.
 Once you receive your tickets by mail you are able to print them.
 Booking costs are between 20 – 40 baht per reservation.

 Tickets can only be booked up to 60 days before departure on the website; which is a disadvantage compared to 12Go.Asia (where you can book up to one year in advance).